 “Gas Control System” means any system that disposes of or treats collected landfill gas by one or more of the following means: combustion, gas treatment for subsequent sale, or sale for processing offsite, including for transportation fuel and injection into the natural gas pipeline.

-“Inactive MSW Landfill” means a MSW landfill that is no longer accepting solid waste for disposal, or can document that the landfill is no longer receiving solid waste.
+“Inactive MSW Landfill” means a MSW landfill that can document that the landfill is no longer receiving solid waste.

 “Inert Waste” means any material meeting the definition of “Inert Waste” as defined in Title 27, California Code of Regulations, Division 2, Subdivision 1, Chapter 3, Subchapter 2, Article 2, Section 20230(a) (effective July 18, 1997).

+“Interior Well” means any well or similar collection component located inside the perimeter of the landfill waste.
+A perimeter well located outside the landfilled waste is not an interior well.
+An “interior wellhead” is the wellhead of an “interior well.”

 “Landfill Gas” means any untreated, raw gas derived through a natural process from the decomposition of organic waste deposited in a MSW landfill, from the evolution of volatile species in the waste, or from chemical reactions of substances in the waste.

-“Landfill Surface” means the area of the landfill under which decomposable solid waste has been placed, excluding the working face.
+“Landfill Surface” means the area of the landfill under which decomposable solid waste has been placed.

+“Location Coordinates” means the latitude and longitude in decimal degrees with at least five decimal places measured using an instrument with an accuracy of at least four meters.

 “Municipal Solid Waste Landfill” or “MSW Landfill” means an entire disposal facility in a contiguous geographical space where solid waste is placed in or on land.

 “Non-decomposable Solid Waste” means materials that do not degrade biologically to form landfill gas.
 Examples include, but are not limited to, earth, rock, concrete asphalt paving fragments, uncontaminated concrete (including fiberglass or steel reinforcing rods embedded in the concrete), brick, glass, ceramics, clay products, inert slag, asbestos-containing waste, and demolition materials containing minor amounts (less than 10 percent by volume) of wood and metals.
 Materials that do not meet this definition are considered decomposable solid waste.